ZoeThivet/epic-win/README.md

 - ✅ In French, epic and epicène (which means gender-neutral) start the same way 😎
 - ✅ Involving 100% of people in what we say or write is sometimes a challenge, and when we meet it, it's an epic win.

-## 📑 Resources
-- 📽️ Video that explains the stakes well
-- 🕮 Gender-neutral terms dictionary

 ## 🙏 Image credits
 - Extension icon: Alex Martynov